Zerostack-open/post-install-test/README.md

 **Running the tests**

-Run the pre-flight check with the following command.
+Run the post install test with the following command.

 $ zs-post-install